manccc/Rag_complaint_bot/README.md

 A conversational AI chatbot built using Streamlit and FastAPI.
 It can register customer complaints and answer policy-related questions using Retrieval-Augmented Generation (RAG) from a PDF-based knowledge base.

----

-## 🚀 Features

-- 🤖 Conversational chatbot with guided input collection
-- 🧠 Answers questions from a PDF document using LangChain + FAISS
-- 📝 Registers complaints via a FastAPI backend and stores them in a database
-- 📄 Knowledge base loaded from `knowledge_base/policies.pdf`

----

 ## 📁 Project Structure

 ```